Probabilities of the Third Type: Statistical Relational Learning and Reasoning with Relative Frequencies: Lifted Bayesian Networks and Conditional Probability Logic

 \end{definition}

 The semantics of lifted Bayesian networks are defined by grounding to a Bayesian network with respect to a given domain.
-So let $D$ be a finite domain.
-Then we can view a $\sigma$-structure with domain $D$ as a choice of truth value for each $R(\vec{a})$, where $R$ is a relation symbol in $\sigma$ and $\vec{a}$ is a tuple of elements of $D$ of the right length and the right sorts for $R$.
+We can view a $\sigma$-structure with a finite domain $D$ as a choice of truth value for each $R(\vec{a})$, where $R$ is a relation symbol in $\sigma$ and $\vec{a}$ is a tuple of elements of $D$ of the right length and the right sorts for $R$.
 Therefore, defining a probability distribution over the space of possible $\sigma$-structures with domain $D$ is equivalent to defining a joint probability distribution over the $R(\vec{a})$, viewed as binary random variables.

-\begin{definition} Consider an LBN-CPL $\mathfrak{G}$ and a finite domain $D$.
+\begin{definition}[\citeA{Koponen20}] Consider an LBN-CPL $\mathfrak{G}$ and a finite domain $D$.
 Then the probability distribution induced by $\mathfrak{G}$ on the set of $\sigma$-structures with domain $D$ is given by the following Bayesian network: The nodes are given by $R(\vec{a})$, where $R$ is a relation symbol in $\sigma$ and $\vec{a}$ is a tuple of elements of $D$ of the right length and the right sorts for $R$.
 There is an edge between two nodes $R_1(\vec{a})$ and $R_2(\vec{b})$ if there is an edge between $R_1$ and $R_2$ in the DAG $G$ underlying $\mathfrak{G}$.
 It remains to define a probability table for every node $R(\vec{a})$: Given a choice of values for $P(\vec{b})$ for all $P \in \mathrm{par}(R)$ and appropriate tuples $\vec{b}$ from $D$, the probability of $R(\vec{a})$ is set as $\mu(R \ \mid \ \chi_{R, i})$ for the unique $ \chi_{R, i}$ true for $\vec{a}$.
 This is well-defined as the truth of a CPL formula in a structure only depends on the interpretation of the relation symbols occurring in the formula, and since for every structure and every choice of $\vec{a}$ there is a unique $ \chi_{R, i}$ true for $\vec{a}$ by assumption. \end{definition}